jorgegv/rage1/doc/CONDITIONAL-COMPILATION.md

 - The function check/action name in `flow.c` must be named `do_rule_check_<my_new_check>` or `do_rule_action_<my_new_action>`
-  (replace the "my_new_..." text with your check name
+  (replace the "my_new_..." text with your check/action name

 - The name of the check in GDATA files and the function name must match: i.e. for the `MY_NEW_CHECK` check, the function must be named